kubernetes/enhancements/keps/sig-api-machinery/20190603-immutable-fields.md

 Disallowed:
 - `{foo:[a]}` → `{foo:[b]}` (key a is removed, key b is added)

-#### Immutable map keys, mutable values, map type granular / atomic
+#### Immutable map keys, mutable values, map type undefined / granular / atomic

 Equivalently to the list type map, the set of keys is immutable|add-only|remove-only.
 Hence, values can be changed.
 New key-values cannot be added (Immutable, RemoveOnly) and old key-values cannot be removed (Immutable, AddOnly).